Team USA’s swimming dominance continues. And so do its rivalries.

 The Olympics are fueled by excellence, sportsmanship, sacrifice – and rivalries.
 The first week in Paris has given the world an old classic and an emerging upstart.

-The United States and Australia have been pushing each another in the pool for decades.
+The United States and Australia have been pushing each other in the pool for decades.
 Paris has not disappointed, with the two countries trading golds and signature moments.
 Creeping into the rivalry is China, with Olympic swimmers from other nations hoping that a recent history of doping in the program has been left behind.

 Why We Wrote ThisA story focused on